Brush-tailed rabbit rat: Behaviour

-Distribution
+Distribution and decline

 The brush-tailed rabbit-rat has a small, poorly known distribution in Papua New Guinea, and a larger distribution within Australia.
+The species was formerly much more common and widespread than it is currently.
 On the Australian mainland, the species has substantially declined, with a study in the Northern Territory finding that its extent of occurrence has declined by more than 65%.
 The same study found that the species is contracting towards geographic areas that are wetter and lower than where it was found historically.
 Population declines are not limited to the mainland, with one study finding a 64% reduction in trapping success on the Tiwi Islands between the year 2002 and 2015.

-The brush-tailed rabbit-rat was formerly much more common and widespread than it is currently.
 The species has very few contemporary records from the Western Australian portion of the species distribution, but was formerly known from the Mitchell Plateau region of the Kimberley, with sparse records from other areas (e.g Prince Regent National Park).
 In the Northern Territory, there have been no mainland records from outside of the Cobourg Peninsula in more than ten years.
 The species was reintroduced to the Darwin region, however this reintroduction attempt failed and the species is also considered extirpated from Kakadu National Park (where many vertebrate species have declined despite the 'protected' status of the region).

 Population genomic analysis of the two Australian subspecies found high levels of differentiation among populations, including between the Tiwi Islands of Bathurst and Melville.
 The same study showed a substantial reduction in relatedness among individuals over 5 km distances, although significant values of spatial autocorrelation of genotypes persisted for distances of more than 100 km.
 This suggests that individuals tend to disperse much smaller distances than the co-occurring northern quoll (Dasyurus hallucatus), for which significant spatial autocorrelation exists at 500 km.
 Genetic diversity of the brush-tailed rabbit-rat was found to be highest on Melville Island, followed by Cobourg Peninsula, and lowest on Bathurst Island and at the Mitchell Plateau.